 The kidney plays a central role in the metabolism of insulin in normal subjects [1,2,4].
 Insulin has a molecular weight of 6000 and is therefore freely filtered.
 Of the total renal insulin clearance, approximately 60 percent occurs by glomerular filtration and 40 percent by extraction from the peritubular vessels.
-Insulin in the tubular lumen enters proximal tubular cells by carrier-mediated endocytosis and is then transported into lysosomes where it is metabolized to amino acids .
-The net effect is that less than one percent of filtered insulin appears in the final urine.
+Insulin in the tubular lumen enters proximal tubular cells by carrier-mediated endocytosis and is then transported into lysosomes, where it is metabolized to amino acids .
+The net effect is that <1 percent of filtered insulin appears in the final urine.

 Impaired tissue sensitivity to insulin occurs in almost all uremic subjects and is largely responsible for the abnormal glucose metabolism seen in this setting [1-3].
 Possible mechanisms that could account for the reduction in insulin-mediated glucose handling include: (1) increased hepatic gluconeogenesis that does not suppress normally following insulin; (2) reduced hepatic and/or skeletal muscle glucose uptake; and (3) impaired intracellular glucose metabolism due either to decreased oxidation to carbon dioxide and water or to diminished synthesis of glycogen.